 Player’s Camp/Upstart Crows: 2:00 pm on the final Friday of camp.
 Performances last 45-90 minutes depending on how many groups are in a particular camp.
 A potluck cast party immediately follows, and the day is finished by 4pm.

 **At camp locations that have BOTH Players’ and Upstart Crows, performances may occur at different times on the final Friday to keep the length of performance manageable.
 This will be communicated in the electronic camp newsletter BARD’S BABBLE that is sent throughout the camp experience.
 Camp performances and parties will also conclude by 4:00 pm.

-Advanced Shakespeare Workshop (ages 12-18): ASW students will perform an afternoon of scenes and monologues at 2:00 pm on July 28th, the second Friday of the program with a pot luck cast party following.
-Students participating in the 4-week course will perform King Lear twice during the final week of the program on Thursday evening Aug.
-10th and Friday afternoon Aug.
-11th.
+Advanced Shakespeare Workshop (ages 12-18): ASW students will perform an afternoon of scenes and monologues at 2:00 pm on the second Friday of the program with a pot luck cast party following.
+Students participating in the 4-week course will perform Antony and Cleopatra twice during the final week of the program on the final Thursday evening and Friday afternoon.

 What is the disciplinary procedure at camp?